Edward L. Doheny: Philanthropy

 The Dohenys donated to several colleges and universities.
-After the shooting death of his son, Edward Jr., he donated $1.1 million in 1932 to the University of Southern California (USC) to build the Edward L. Doheny Jr. Memorial Library.
+After the shooting death of his son, Ned (Edward Jr.), he donated $1.1 million in 1932 to the University of Southern California (USC) to build the Edward L. Doheny Jr. Memorial Library.
 Doheny Hall is on the Loyola Marymount University campus, and the Doheny Campus is one of two campuses of Mount St. Mary's College.
-Doheny Sr. lived in his own mansion, which he had purchased in 1901.
+Doheny Sr. lived in a mansion there which he had purchased in 1901 after giving away Greylock to his son Ned.
 It was part of Chester Place, a gated community of Victorian mansions, and by his death in 1935, Doheny ended up owning most of the houses, as well as the street.
-Built in 1899 in the French Gothic architectural style, this three-story, twenty-two-room residence was damaged in the 1933 earthquake but was repaired.
+Built in 1899 in the French Gothic architectural style, the three-story, twenty-two-room residence was damaged in the 1933 earthquake but was repaired.
 Today, the residence is part of Mount St. Mary's College's Doheny campus.

 The Dohenys also owned a great deal of coastal land in Dana Point, California, which they donated to the State of California for Doheny State Beach as a memorial to Edward's murdered son Ned.
 They also donated funds for the construction of St. Edward Chapel (now known as San Felipe de Jesus Chapel), which is part of St. Edward the Confessor Parish.

-He helped fund the construction of St. Vincent de Paul Church.
+Doheny helped fund the construction of St. Vincent de Paul Church in Los Angeles.

-After he began basing his Mexican oil operations near Tampico, Tamaulipas in 1902, Doheny donated much money toward the construction and maintenance of the Cathedral of Tampico there.
+After he began basing his Mexican oil operations near Tampico, Tamaulipas, in 1902, Doheny donated much money toward the construction and maintenance of the Cathedral of Tampico there.
 Also known as The Temple of the Immaculate Conception, it is located in Plaza de Armas in the city.

 In 1944, his widow Carrie Estelle Doheny suffered a hemorrhage that left her partially blind.
 Realizing the value of good vision, she created and funded the Doheny Eye Institute, which has become a world leader in vision research.
-She became a major cultural philanthropist in Los Angeles, California as well.
+She became a major cultural philanthropist in Los Angeles as well.
 When commissioning new buildings for these civic projects, she often chose the renowned Southern California architect Wallace Neff.
 In 1940, she donated antiquities and funds to establish the Edward Laurence Doheny Memorial Library at St. John's Seminary in Camarillo, California.

 In 1954, Estelle Doheny provided funds and "a quantity of her precious collections in the library building" at St. Mary's of the Barrens seminary in Perryville, Missouri.
-By November 11, 2000, the Vincentian Fathers signed a contract with Southeast Missouri State University to use the library building.
-So, "the Doheny treasures were sold."
+By November 11, 2000, the Vincentian Fathers had leased the library facility to Southeast Missouri State University, and sol "the Doheny treasures".